 Bermondsey Antiques Market Stalls and Stock

-I must say that the stall holders at this market were noticeably friendly.
-We also had a chat with the organiser, Mike Collins, who was a real character and very passionate about this antiques market.
+I must say that the stallholders at this market are noticeably friendly.
 In terms of stalls and what’s available to buy, you can pick up small items of furniture such as bedside tables.
-If you’re lucky you’ll find a few unusual curiosity objects like this bear holding a shaving brush.
+If you’re lucky, you’ll find a few unusual curiosity objects like this bear holding a shaving brush.
 Even if you don’t want to buy these curiosities, they make great Instagram pictures!

 Vintage interior lovers may be interested in something like an old-fashioned shop cash register.
 Or a little wooden imperial folding ruler for your home office might be a nice touch.
 I was drawn to a vintage Brownie camera which I snapped up to display in my living room next to my Remington typewriter.

 Industrial enthusiasts will be drawn to the metal storage trunks which are useful for coffee tables and general storage.
 There were a few industrial lamps in good working order.